 To date, a portion of our revenues have been related to the research or transition phase of each of our collaborative agreements.
 Such revenues are for specified periods, and the impact of such revenues on our results of operations is at least partially offset by corresponding research costs.
 Following the completion of the research or transition phase of each collaborative agreement, additional revenues may come only from payments triggered by milestones and/or the achievement of other contingent events, and royalties, which may not be paid, if at all, until certain conditions are met.
 This risk is heightened due to the fact that unsuccessful research efforts may preclude us from receiving any contingent payments under these agreements.
 Our receipt of revenues from collaborative arrangements is also significantly affected by the timing of efforts expended by us and our collaborators and the timing of lead compound identification.
 We have received payments from our collaborations with Lilly, Grifols, Kissei, Medison, Aclaris, Celgene, BMS, AZ, BerGenBio, Janssen Pharmaceutica N.V., a division of Johnson & Johnson, Novartis Pharma A.G., Daiichi, Merck & Co., Inc., Merck Serono and Pfizer.
 Under many agreements, future payments may not be earned until the collaborator has advanced product candidates into clinical testing, which may never occur or may not occur until sometime well into the future.
-If we are not able to generate revenue under our collaborations when and in accordance with our expectations or the expectations of industry analysts, this failure could harm our business and have an immediate adverse effect on the trading price of our common stock.
+If we are not able to generate revenue under our collaborations when an immediate adverse effect on the trading price of our common stock.